leolanese/JS_ES6_workshop/README.md

 1. What is ES6?
 2. Key Features in ES6
-3. Should I Use ES6 Now or Wait?.
-How to start using ES6 now?
+3. When can I start using ES6?
 4. What next?

 ----